dmarcotte/ember-chess/README.md

-# SC-Chess
+# Ember-Chess

-SC-Chess is a chess viewer written using Sproutcore 2.0.
+Ember-Chess is a chess viewer written using [Ember.js](http://emberjs.com/) ([ember on github](https://github.com/emberjs/ember.js)).

 See a classic game in action [here](http://dmarcotte.github.com/sc-chess/immortal.html), and a not-so-classic game [here](http://dmarcotte.github.com/sc-chess/amateur.html).

 ## Purpose

-SC-Chess was built to provide a fun, clear way to present a crash course on Sproutcore 2.
+Ember-Chess was built as part of a presentation which was intended to provide a fun, clear way to present a crash course on Ember.js.

 * The presentation can be found in presentation.js.
-Some of it may be a bit vague in the absence of the talky parts, but it should still do a decent job of exploring the app while pointing to some of the features of Sproutcore 2 and how they work.
+Some of it may be a bit vague in the absence of the talky parts, but it should still do a decent job of exploring the app while pointing to some of the features of Ember and how they work.

-* The code corresponding directly to the presentation can be found at the presentation-v1 tag.
+* The code corresponding directly to the original presentation can be found at the presentation-v1 tag.

 ## Todos